terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

 The enterprise AI dev platform controls almost everything.
-For now this is limited to enterprise customers, but I believe the tech will "trickle down" to non-experts in the near future.
+For now this tool is pretty much (from what I know) limited to FDE (Forward Deployed Engineer) experts installing systems for enterprise customers, but I believe the tech will "trickle down" to non-experts in the near future.

 **TL;DR (too long; didn't read)?** If you are in a hurry, skip to
 - **[3c.3 Palantir "haystack needle" (HN) app demos](/3c.xxx_pal_gist/)**